bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 What does change in the state of an object mean?

 A change in the state of an object refers to any alteration in its physical or chemical properties.

-Let me break this down with some clear examples:
+TAG

+open system
+closed system
+isolated system

 Physical state changes include: